ellsafiorenza/python-materials/docs/source/module004.rst

 4.1.
 Compound Statement
 -----------------------

-compound statements contain groups of other statements
+Compound statements contain groups of other statements.
+They affect the execution of those other statements.
+Compound statements consist of one or more 'clauses'.

 4.2.
 Conditional Statement
 --------------------------